Deji Sotona: Doncaster Rovers

 On 14 July 2023, Sotona moved to Doncaster Rovers on a free transfer following his release from Burnley.

 On 24 November 2023, he joined National League North club Boston United on loan until 13 January 2024.
 Following the expiration of the previous agreement, his loan was extended until the end of the season.
 He was part of the Boston Utd squad that gained promotion to the National League via the play offs.

 Following the completion of the season, Sotona returned to Doncaster where he was placed on the transfer list.

 Eastleigh

 On 25 June 2024, Sotona joined National League side Eastleigh for an undisclosed fee.
 On 10 August 2024, his debut for the Spitfires, he suffered an Anterior cruciate ligament injury that was expected to rule him out for the remainder of the season.
 He departed the club upon the expiration of his contract at the end of the 2024–25 season.

+Return to Boston United

+On 28 November 2025, Sotona returned to National League club Boston United on a short-term deal.
+On 19 December 2025, he joined Northern Premier League Division One West club Witton Albion on dual-registration, linking up with his brother Damola who already played for the club.

+King's Lynn Town

+On 17 March 2025, Sotona joined National League North club King's Lynn Town.
+He made three substitute appearances before the end of the season, before being released by the club.